Preliminary ruling: Courts that may ask questions

 What constitutes a "court or tribunal" is a matter of EU law and is not to be determined by reference to national law.
 In determining whether or not a body is a "court or tribunal of Member State", the EU courts take a number of issues into account: whether it is established by law is permanent, has compulsory jurisdiction, has an inter partes procedure, applies rules of law and is independent.

 Only a body that "is established by law... is permanent... [whose] jurisdiction is compulsory... [whose] procedure is inter partes... applies rules of law and... is independent" can be a court or tribunal that may refer: Case C-53/03 Syfait v GlaxoSmithKlein at 29.
 A body with the right to refer under EU law cannot be deprived of it by national law: Cases 146/73 and 166/73 Rheinmühlen.

 However, those criteria are not absolute.
 In Broekmeulen v Huisarts Registratie Commissie, the CJEU ruled that a body established under the auspices of the Royal Netherlands Society for the Promotion of Medicine was a "court or tribunal" within the meaning of the treaty even though the society was a private association.
 Also, the Benelux Court of Justice was considered a court within that context as a court common to several (Netherlands, Belgium and Luxembourg) member states.
 Also, the Unified Patent Court, as a court common to several member states is expected to have the ability to ask prejudicial questions.

 Grounds

-Such a reference is possible for all EU acts regardless of direct effect: Case C-373/95 Maso and Others v INPS at 28.
-However, the ECJ will not hear preliminary references arising out of hypothetical disputes: Case 244/80 Foglia v Novello.